-- i. identifies the child's disability or SPDD; - ii. identifies any particular characteristics of the disability or SPDD which are relevant to the request to play in an age group other than the child's prescribed age group; - iii. explains how the particular characteristics of the disability or SPDD would place the child at a substantial disadvantage compared to his/her non-disabled peers if he/she were required to play football in his/her prescribed age group; - iv. explains how playing in an age group other than his/her prescribed age group would neutralise or reduce the disadvantage caused by the child's disability or SPDD; - v. identifies any increased or reduced risk to the child and/or his/her peers by allowing the child to play outside his/her prescribed age group; - vi. explains why allowing the child to play outside his/her prescribed age group will not endanger the health and safety of the child or any other person.
+- identify the child's disability or SPDD; - identify any particular characteristics of the disability or SPDD which are relevant to consideration of the request to play in an age group other than the child's prescribed age group; - explain how the particular characteristics of the disability or SPDD would place the child at a substantial disadvantage compared to his/her non-disabled peers if he/she were required to play football in his/her prescribed age group; - explain how playing in an age group other than his/her prescribed age group would neutralise or reduce the disadvantage caused by the child's disability or SPDD; - identify any increased or reduced risk to the child and/or his/her peers by allowing the child to play outside his/her prescribed age group; - explain why allowing the child to play outside his/her prescribed age group will not endanger the health and safety of the child or any other person. - If the child has delayed a year at school, the FA will require a letter from the child's school and/or Local Education Authority and/or relevant Admissions Authority explaining which year the child is in and why (based upon the child's early development) it was deemed appropriate for the child to delay a year of education.